mikezano/zano-press/lessons/css-variables-and-their-scopes.md

 }
 ```

-Would this result in a button of `200px` width or `100px` width ?
+Would this result in a button of `200px` width as defined in this scope or `100px` width as defined in the `:root` ?
 Answer:  `200px`.
 The locally scoped variable wins :)

 <style>
 #my-button2{